TUM-LIS/glip/src/backend_cypressfx3/doc/firmware.md

 The Cypress FX3 chip needs firmware for its configuration.
-We use the chip in the "Slave FIFO" mode which only forwards data between USB and a 32 bit wide FIFO interface.
+We use the chip in the "Slave FIFO" mode which only forwards data between USB and a 16 or 32 bit wide FIFO interface (depending on the firmware that is used).

 ## Flashing the FX3 firmware